berakoc/logic/future.md

 - [x] Add ternary if function and Identity function for utils
 - [ ] Add badges
 - [ ] Value injection after the last operation, via a signal
-- [ ] combine operations and generate a new function
+- [ ] Combine operations and generate a new function